-To obtain a Social Security number (SSN), replace a lost or missing Social Security card, or change incorrect information on your Social Security card, you must go in person to the Social Security Card Center located in Minneapolis.
-There is no charge for a Social Security number or card
+To obtain a Social Security number (SSN), replace a lost or missing Social Security card, or change incorrect information on your Social Security card, you must go in person to the Social Security Administration (SSA) Card Center located in Minneapolis.
+There is no charge for a Social Security number or card.
+Once issued the number is assigned to you for the rest of your life so keep the card and number in safe locations.

 - Passport and visa (and old passport if it has your current F-1 visa)